KalinNonchev/WOKO_alert/README.md

 ### 1. Install dependencies

-Open your favourite command line (Terminal etc) and run this line to install the missing dependencies:
+Open your favourite command line tool (Terminal etc) and run this line to install the missing dependencies:
 ```
 pip install -r requirements.txt
 ```

-### 2. Fill config file
+### 2. Fill out the config file

-Fill the config yaml file
+Open and fill out the config.yaml file.

 ```python
 content: "New WOKO room!"